bwen1/Timetable/README.md

 ### Features
 - Easely find when you can meet up with friends / associates.
-- see your secdual at a glance
+- see your scedhule at a glance
 - lead a better and more mindful life

 ### To-do